-6. External Audit Costs
+7. External Audit Costs

-Fees payable to Audit Scotland in respect of external audit services undertaken in accordance with the Code of Audit Practice in financial year 2020/21 were £0.263m (2019/20 £0.256m).
+Fees payable to Audit Scotland in respect of external audit services undertaken in accordance with the Code of Audit Practice in financial year 2019/20 were £0.257m (2018/19 £0.253m).
+These figures include the audit fees in respect of the charitable trusts, which are paid by the Council.